maarten-pennings/6502/4ram/README.md

 ![6502 timing diagram read](6502timing-read.png)

 - The key observation is that the 6502 clocks in the data when ϕ2 goes low.
 This is the red circle in the diagram.
-  In other words, irrespective of the cycle time: **data read is on falling edge of ϕ2**.
+  In other words, irrespective of the cycle length (clock frequency): **data read is on falling edge of ϕ2** (that is, if that clock cycle requires a read).
 - Of course the data lines must be stable around that moment.
 That is the "diamond" enclosed in blue interval lines.
 - "Read Data **Setup** Time" (tDSU) specifies that the data must be available at least 100ns before the falling edge.
 - "Read Data **Hold** Time" (tHR) specifies that the data must be stable until at least 10ns after the falling edge.